The most beautiful villages in Italy

 Manarola

-Widely regarded as the most beautiful of the five villages which make up Italy’s Cinque Terre region (a UNESCO World Heritage Site), Manarola is a stunning community of brightly-colored homes cascading down the rocky slopes between the hills and the Mediterranean.
+Widely regarded as the most beautiful of the five villages that make up Italy’s Cinque Terre region (a UNESCO World Heritage Site), Manarola is a stunning community of brightly colored homes cascading down the rocky slopes between the hills and the Mediterranean.
 Like most coastal towns in Italy, Manarola boasts delicious regional cuisine and a small beach.
 Your Italian getaway will be peaceful since access is limited to only one small provincial road.

 Portofino